-If you want to make sure you aren’t left in the lurch of a thief takes off on your bike and never comes back, you’ll need to make sure your insurance policy comes with sufficient coverage for theft.
+If you want to make sure you aren’t left in the lurch of a thief who takes off on your bike and never comes back, you’ll need to make sure your insurance policy comes with sufficient coverage for theft.

-How Much Money Can You Save On Motorcycle Insurance?
+How Much Money Can You Save on Motorcycle Insurance?